maria901/rsppmp3_v27/readme.txt

 			// if 1 it will simulate a delay in the audio, if 2 in the video

-			test also to see if the return from hibernation and suspend state is working as expected, my tests passed, but we will test again in Win10
+			test also to see if the return from hibernation and suspend state is working as expected, my tests passed, but we will test again in Win10 someday

 			~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~